tysee/riyad-metro-legal/root/privacy-legal-en.md

 - **Right to Restriction:** Request restriction of data processing.
 - **Right to Object:** Object to processing based on our legitimate interests.

-To exercise your rights, please contact us at [your contact email].
+To exercise your rights, please contact us at <maratsafutdinov@gmail.com>.
 We will respond to your request in accordance with applicable law.

 ---